swc-bb/2018-02-22-Potsdam-Berlin/index.md

 <p id="who">
 	<strong>Who:</strong>
-	The course aims at scientists and researchers who are interested in extending their skills in data processing and techniques on "how to write good scientific code" and how to deal with this in a broader context.
+	The course aims at scientists and researchers who are interested in extending their skills in scientific programming and techniques on "how to write good scientific code" as well as with the broader context.
-	<strong>Basic knowledge of Python or a similar scripting language is required.</strong>
+	<strong>Basic knowledge of Python or a similar scripting language is required.</strong> If you know what a loop and a variable are, you are fine.
+If in doubt, get in touch.
 	We start the workshop with an introduction to Python to get everyone on board.
 </p>